The best way to treat eczema naturally is to relax in a skin-soothing bath of oats! This easy oatmeal bath recipe will help soothe your skin problems.

 If you suffer from eczema, you know the pain and itchiness that accompanies this irritating skin disorder.
 Doctors can load you up with prescriptions, creams, and ointments, but in many cases, these remedies can be harsh or full of chemicals.
 Not to worry though, there are some natural alternatives that can treat eczema naturally just as well as, if not better than, some of the more popular and expensive creams on the market.

 Choose your oats

 Finding the right oats for your oatmeal bath is easy.
-There are plenty of prepackaged oatmeal baths on the market, but for a much cheaper price, you can make the same type of bath with a cheap package of store-bought rolled oats.
+There are plenty of prepackaged oatmeal baths on the market, but for a much cheaper price, you can make the same type of bath with a cheap package of Bob’s Red Mill Old Fashioned Regular Rolled Oats.
 You can choose from any variety sold at your grocery store, but make sure you read the ingredients to ensure that the oats have no added chemicals, sugars, or salts.
 Organic is always best, but any store brand of rolled oats will act as a natural eczema treatment.

 Grind the oatmeal so it’s bath-friendly